dzruyk/crypti/README.md

 For installing crypti you need to install libmpl lib, accessible at https://github.com/dzruyk/libmpl

-after downloading it build it with
+after downloading build it with

     make